When you are steeped in a medical paradigm, its fallacies can be as comfortable and taken for granted as an old pair of sneakers.

 Some people with suppressed TSH on thyroid therapy do NOT have osteoporosis or heart disease.
 That’s clear in the data.

 What is protecting these people’s health at a low TSH?
+Why is no one asking that question?

 Therefore, TSH alone cannot directly cause disease, or there would be higher rates of disease AND there would be an explanation for its function at a molecular level.